-This report describes the status of species covered under the San Bruno Mountain Habitat Conservation Plan (SBMHCP) and includes the adult butterfly monitoring results for 2022.
-Vegetation management activities carried out within this timeframe to support habitat improvements to benefit the covered species are also discussed.
-Additionally, this year's report includes a new section describing recent efforts to map species host plants across San Bruno Mountain.
+This report describes the status of species covered under the San Bruno Mountain Habitat Conservation Plan (SBMHCP) and includes the adult butterfly monitoring results for 2023, vegetation management activities carried out to benefit the covered species, as well as a section describing recent efforts to map species' host plants across San Bruno Mountain.
 This report is prepared for submission to the U.S. Fish and Wildlife Service, pursuant to the Endangered Species Act section 10(a)(1)(B) incidental take permit TE215574-6.

-Three federally endangered species of butterflies are currently found on San Bruno Mountain and are covered under the SBMHCP: mission blue (Icaricia icarioides missionensis, MB), callippe silverspot (Speyeria callippe callippe, CS) and San Bruno elfin (Callophrys mossii bayensis, SBE) butterflies.
-One federally threatened species, bay checkerspot (Euphydryas editha bayensis, BCB) has recently been reintroduced and is also covered by the SBMHCP.
-In 2022, San Bruno elfin larvae were counted at eight permanent plots and adult callippe silverspot butterflies were counted along fourteen fixed transects.
-In 2021, MB adult butterflies were counted along thirteen fixed transects.
-Of the covered butterfly species found within the SBMHCP area, CS and SBE butterflies are monitored in even years while MB butterflies are monitored in odd years.
-This has been done to accommodate the challenging weather conditions during adult butterfly flight seasons.
-Both CS and MB require temperatures to be warm, usually over 65-degrees Fahrenheit and winds less than 10-miles per hour.
-An additional constraint is the overlap of MB adult monitoring and SBE larvae monitoring.
-Simply stated, seasonal overlap, staff time requirements, and financial constraints has led to this alternating year approach for endangered butterfly monitoring within the SBMHCP area.
-While a brief summary of 2021 monitoring activities (i.e., mission blue surveys) is provided in this report, the reader should reference the previous year's report for full details.
-The monitoring and reporting for BCB occurs on a separate cycle, and the reports on the reintroduction efforts and monitoring are provided separately to the USFWS; however, the final report is provided with this report as well (Appendix A).
+Three federally endangered species of butterflies are currently found on San Bruno Mountain and are covered under the SBMHCP; the Mission blue (Icaricia icarioides missionensis, MBB), Callippe silverspot (Speyeria callippe callippe, CS) and San Bruno elfin (Callophrys mossii bayensis, SBE) butterflies.
+One federally threatened species, the Bay checkerspot (Euphydryas editha bayensis, BCB), has recently been reintroduced and is also covered by the SBMHCP.
+Of the covered butterfly species found within the SBMHCP area, the CS and SBE are monitored in even years while the MBB is monitored in odd years.
+This strategy accommodates the challenging weather conditions during adult butterfly flight seasons.
+Both the CS and MBB require temperatures to be warm (usually over 65-degrees Fahrenheit) and winds less than 10-miles per hour.
+An additional constraint is the seasonal overlap of adult MBB and SBE larvae monitoring.
+Due to this conflict, as well as staff time and financial constraints, San Mateo County Parks (County Parks) utilizes a semi-annual monitoring approach for sensitive butterflies within the SBMHCP boundary.

+In 2022, County Parks staff surveyed for San Bruno elfin larvae at eight permanent plots.
+Additionally, County Parks conducted adult monitoring of the Callippe silverspot butterfly along fourteen fixed transects.
+In 2023, Mission blue adults were surveyed along thirteen fixed transects.
+While a brief summary of 2023 monitoring activities (i.e., Mission blue surveys) is provided in this report, the reader should also reference the 2022 report for full monitoring details.
+Reporting of the BCB reintroduction and monitoring efforts is provided separately to the USFWS but can also be found in Appendix A.

-SBE butterfly larvae were monitored and counted between May 3, 2022 and May 27, 2022.
-Eight permanent plots have been utilized to count species abundance within known habitat for the past 20 years (with surveys completed every two years since 2003).
-Fixed-radius plots are deployed around a permanent center stake and all larvae observed on broadleaf stonecrop are counted.
-In 2022, a season total of 951 larvae were counted.
-All permanent plots were surveyed three times this season.
+San Bruno elfin larvae were monitored from May 3rd-27th, 2022 utilizing consistent methodology from previous years of monitoring.
+Eight permanent plots within known habitat have been surveyed for the past 20 years, with surveys completed every two years since 2003.
+At the eight monitoring points, fixed-radius plots are deployed around a permanent center stake.
+County Parks records all larvae observed on broadleaf stonecrop (Sedum spathulifolium) during surveys.
+In 2022, a total of 951 larvae were observed over the course of three surveys per plot.